-The intern benefits from meal vouchers and reimbursement of transport costs under the same conditions as company employees.
+The intern benefits from meal vouchers and reimbursement of public transport costs under the same conditions as company employees.
+He also benefits from the sustainable mobility allowance if it has been set up within the company.

 SOCIAL SECURITY CONTRIBUTIONS ON SALARY PAID